vitorsalgado/goprom/README.md

 - To improve the CSV processing performance, a group of goroutines are used, instead of just one in the previous implementation.
 Each goroutine writes in its own bulk load commands file and several loads are being done in parallel now.
 The performance improvement wasn't so big in the end.
 Need more thoughts on this.
+Maybe splitting the file and assigning a loader to each chunk may improve the performance.
 - Promotions will be removed by Redis using the Expiration feature.
 For every promotion imported, a configurable expiration time is set as well.
 - For an ideal solution, the application should have: